 |Scientists 'close' to cure for baldness

-Scientists say they believe they are close to finding a cure for baldness.
-This is welcome news for millions of people worldwide who are losing their hair or who are bald.
-Researchers from a medical institute in California have been working on developing stem cells that can regenerate hair growth.
-The scientists say their technique has been successful in implanting and developing fresh growth in a way that replicates natural hair reproduction.
-Researcher Alexey Terskikh said: "Our new protocol overcomes key technological challenges.…Now we have a robust, highly controlled method for generating natural-looking hair that grows through the skin using an unlimited source of human stem cells."
+Scientists are closer to a cure for baldness.
+This is good news for millions of bald people worldwide.
+Researchers have been developing stem cells that can grow new hair.
+Their technique has been successful in growing hair in a natural way.
+The research has overcome key challenges.
+A researcher said: "We have a robust, highly controlled method for generating natural-looking hair that grows through the skin using…human stem cells."